‘Tiger King’’s Doc Antle arrested by the FBI

 NME has contacted Myrtle Beach Safari, which is owned by Antle, for comment on Antle’s arrest but did not receive a response.

 The zoo owner was previously indicted for wildlife trafficking, animal cruelty and other charges in 2020.
 He denied the charges at the time, saying: “I have spent my entire professional life promoting the welfare and conservation of big cats and other species.
 I have deep regard and feelings for the animals in my care and would never hurt or abuse them.”
-A trial is set for July 2022.
+A trial relating to the charges is set for July 2022.

 In 2020, following the animal trainer’s indictment, PETA called on the US Department of Agriculture (USDA) to investigate him due to events that occurred during a visit to his zoo from Lil Pump.
 Antle had posted a video of an elephant named Bubbles lifting the rapper up by its trunk.
 Another video saw Pump in a pool next to a tiger.